nishantchy/ecom-microservice/README.md

 # E-commerce Order Management - Microservices Architecture

 ## System Overview

+This project is a microservices-based e-commerce order management system, inspired by Amazon's architecture.
+It demonstrates:

+- User authentication and management
+- Order creation and management
+- Email notifications for order events
-Building an Amazon-like order management system using external product API (fakestoreapi.in) with 4 microservices.
+- Integration with an external product API (fakestoreapi.in)
+- Asynchronous communication using RabbitMQ
+- Caching and rate limiting with Redis
+- Polyglot persistence (PostgreSQL, MongoDB)
+- Containerization with Docker

 ## Architecture Diagram

 ```
 ┌─────────────────┐    ┌─────────────────┐    ┌─────────────────┐
 │   Frontend/     │    │   Auth Service  │    │  Order Service  │
-│   Mobile App    │◄──►│    (Port 8001)  │◄──►│   (Port 8003)   │
+│   Mobile App    │◄──►│    (Port 8000)  │◄──►│   (Port 8001)   │
 │                 │    │                 │    │                 │
 └─────────────────┘    └─────────────────┘    └─────────────────┘
                                 │                       │